 Table of Contents

-One recent study in Proceedings of the National Academy of Sciences USA shows two thirds of the brain’s energy is used to help neurons or nerve cells to “fire” or send signals.
+One study published in the Proceedings of the National Academy of Sciences USA shows two thirds of your brain’s energy is used to help neurons to “fire” or send signals.
 The other third is used for brain “housekeeping”.

 The primary source for cell energy is adenosine triphosphate (ATP).
 The ATP produced when your brain is not active (i.e. when you’re unconscious or asleep) goes to maintenance or housekeeping.